 Item must be returned in original condition, new in package if applicable.

 This disclaimer keeps you from being scammed.
-And if your item is returned just as you shipped it out, just go back to your Sold Item folder, and hit re-list and it is up for sale again.
-Easy, peasy!
+If you receive your returned item in the same condition as you shipped it out, just go back to your Sold Items folder, hit re-list and your item will be up for sale again.
 Returns are a part of being a seller, so accept it and keep listing.

 eBay is a great way to make some extra cash from the comfort of your own home.
 It is accessible to anyone, there are no barriers to entry, and eBay is a household word.
 Make sure you take the proper steps to educate yourself about eBay policies and rules before jumping in.